NimbleNavigatorsCOSC/COSC345/README.md

 The resulting files will be in the build/web directory.

+### Note
+Loading of images and sounds will only work when the emulator is being served (ie pub serve).

 ### Serving Directly
 Alternatively you can just run the following, to make it accessible at http://localhost:8080